Aerlinger/habilis/docs/OnePager.md

 The current data analysis ecosystem:

 - Two camps: academic and corporate

+## An Example:

+In 1999 Leland Wilkinson published *A Grammar of Graphics* which codified a set of reusable patterns and idioms for representing quantitative data in a visual form.

 # Academic
 - Matlab